sonata-project/SonataNewsBundle/README.md

 # Newsbundle

-A blog plateform based on Doctrine2 and Symfony2.
+A blog platform based on Doctrine2 and Symfony2.

 ## Installation